-Having returned from our stay at the incredible Anavilhanas Lodge in the Amazon forest, we had a few free hours remaining to us the next morning before needing to head back to Manaus airport for our onward flight to Sao Paulo.
+Having returned from our stay at the incredible Anavilhanas jungle Lodge in the Amazon forest, we had a few free hours remaining to us the next morning before needing to head back to Manaus airport for our onward flight to Sao Paulo.

 There are many worthwhile tourist attractions in Manaus, however the main sight we were really keen to see was the so-called Meeting of the Waters - the confluence of the Solimoes river (already the world's largest river by this point) with the Rio Negro, to form the almighty Amazon river.

-Picking us up from our hotel after breakfast was a local tour guide named Rodolpho, who proceeded to take us on a short drive around the city of Manaus.
+Meeting us at our hotel after breakfast was a local tour guide named Rodolpho, who proceeded to take us on a short sightseeing drive around the city of Manaus.

 Rodolpho is a local born and bred, and his passion for his city and its people is evident.
-He is a fount of knowledge, pointing out the industries variously flourishing or foundering in the challenging economic climate of Brazil, as well as showering us with facts on his people, their passions and their concerns.
-It is clear throughout that he is keen to focus on the positives of life in Brazil and what it is to be Brazilian, and is a keen ambassador for his country and his city in particular.
+He is a fount of Manaus knowledge, pointing out the industries variously flourishing or foundering in the challenging economic climate of Brazil, as well as showering us with facts on his people, their passions and their concerns.
+It is clear throughout our Manaus attractions tour that he is keen to focus on the positives of life in Brazil and what it is to be Brazilian, and is a keen ambassador for his country and his city in particular.

-We park up near the city center, and take a wander around the historic old town.
-We marvel at the architecture of the imposing Palacio da Justica building as well as the stunningly ornate Teatro Amazonas and its iconic mosaic dome, both of which were built over a century ago during the wealthy era of the city's rubber boom.
+We park up near the city center, and take a wander around the historic old town attractions of Manaus.
+We marvel at the architecture of the imposing Palacio da Justica building as well as the stunningly ornate Teatro Amazonas and its iconic mosaic dome, both attractions of which were built over a century ago during the wealthy era of the city's rubber boom.
 The thousands of coloured tiles gleaming atop this grand theatre and opera house are laid out in a pattern resembling the Brazilian flag, and are a gorgeous sight.